 MUS 599 Student-Developed Study

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
 This vehicle may be utilized more than one time.
 Prerequisite: written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies Office is required.
+Registration through the Office of Graduate Admissions is required.
 Any semester.